A guide to successfully bring staff back from furlough

 The use of Artificial Intelligence and robotics is increasing throughout the world, it is being used across multiple sectors in multiple industries.
 The healthcare industry is starting to see a boom in how AI and robots can be used, and one way is through the care of the elderly.

 Another company using similar technology, AI and machine learning is ELLI.Q.
-The device, described as a ‘active ageing companion’, uses online games and video chats to understand the user to suggest activities and give reminders about medication and appointments.
-As the user continues to interact with the device the more it will learn about their behavior and personality.
+The device, described as an ‘active ageing companion’, uses online games and video chats to understand the user to suggest activities and give reminders about medication and appointments.
+As the user continues to interact with the device the more it will learn about their behaviour and personality.

 And while the development of this AI continues we can’t forget about the value of robotic pets.
 Nowadays they are less metal and more fur, but the concept is the same.
 Pets have proven to help the elderly combat loneliness but having a real animal can mean more responsibility, by having a robotic pet the owner can receive the same comfort.
 And some of the ‘robotic pets’ on the market are being built with AI in mind.